 30. Join a silver making workshop

-A 30-minute drive from the city of Yogya will take you to Kotagede - an ancient old town notoriously known as the silversmith haven.
+A 30-minute drive from the city of Yogya will take you to Kotagede - an ancient old town is notoriously known as the silversmith haven.
 Kotogede’s silver is unique in its embossment and contrast between black and white.
-Discover your inner handicrafting skill by creating your own piece of silverware and watch how beautiful tea sets and jewelry are made.
+Discover your inner handcrafting skill by creating your own piece of silverware and watch how beautiful tea sets and jewelry are made.

 31. Go for water rafting at Alas River

 Indonesia is a paradise for water rafting.
-Among all the magnificent rivers, Alas River is the best places to go if you want to end up with this audacious experience.
+Among all the magnificent rivers, the Alas River is the best places to go if you want to end up with this audacious experience.
 The river flows through the Gunung Leuser National Park and goes directly into the Indian Ocean, making it rife with twisting currents and sharp bends that make the best out of water rafting enthusiasts.

 32. Have a floating breakfast at the Alaya hotel

-If you happen to spend your nights at Alaya Ubud in Bali, which embraces the serene views of rice terrace and romantic setting, it’s highly recommended for you and your darling to start off the day with a floating breakfast in your own private pool accompanied by an excellent champagne.
+If you happen to spend your nights at Alaya Ubud in Bali, which embraces the serene views of the rice terrace and romantic setting, it’s highly recommended for you and your darling to start off the day with a floating breakfast in your own private pool accompanied by excellent champagne.